mlibrary/about-vermont/src/content/journal-proposals.md

 * No start-up or maintenance costs for standard services
 * Experienced consultation, management, and production support
-* Friendly, accessible online submission and peer review workflows hosted on leading open-source scholarly publishing platforms
+* Friendly, accessible online submission and peer review workflows hosted on a leading open-source scholarly publishing platform
 * Personalized training and technical support for editorial board members and peer reviewers
 * Positioning as active participants and supporters of the diamond open access publishing model
 * Association with UVM’s reputation for credibility and academic/research excellence
-* Supporting experiential learning opportunities for UVM student interns
+* Support for experiential learning opportunities for UVM student interns

 Additionally, [recent research](https://link.springer.com/article/10.1007/s11192-023-04894-0) indicates that open access articles receive more frequent—and more diverse—citations than articles published behind paywalls.